YassineEddyb/minishell/README.md

 <b>p</b>: for the pipe redirection </br>
 <b>err</b>: 1 if an error happen during exection part </br>

-since i have the right in only one variable i create a golbal struct where all the data is living
+Since i have the right in only one variable i create a golbal struct where all the data is living

 ```
 typedef struct s_data {